-C. In addition to the regular PTO-Sponsored Evening Open House held each year, all teachers may be required to attend one (1) afternoon meeting and one (1) evening meeting in the Fall and one (1) after-school meeting in the Spring to be scheduled by the administration for the purpose of parent-teacher conferences regarding student progress.
+All teachers may be required to attend one (1) afternoon meeting and one (1) evening meeting in the Fall and one (1) after-school meeting in the Spring to be scheduled by the administration for the purpose of parent-teacher conferences regarding student progress.
 The administration shall schedule the evening parent conferences in the Fall and the after-school parent conferences in the Spring.
 Teachers may schedule parent-teacher conferences at times other than during the evening meeting and afternoon meetings and after-school meetings set forth herein provided that the conferences are within two (2) weeks, before or after, the scheduled evening and afternoon meetings.
-In the event that a teacher has satisfied the purpose of this provision, he/she shall not be obligated to attend the afternoon and/or evening meetings.
+In the event that a teacher has satisfied the purpose of this provision, they shall not be obligated to attend the afternoon and/or evening meetings.

-One (1) District-wide early release day will be scheduled, on the second Thursday in November during which teachers will be able to schedule parent-teacher conferences.
-In a year when Veterans' Day falls on the second Thursday, the parent-teacher conferences shall be held on the Wednesday immediately preceding Veterans' Day.
+In a year when Veterans' Day falls on the second Thursday, the parent-teacher conferences may be held on the Wednesday immediately preceding Veterans' Day.

 The Spring parent-teacher conferences shall be scheduled for three (3) consecutive hours on the same Thursday system-wide in March except that the conferences shall not be scheduled on the Thursday immediately preceding Good Friday.
 The Spring parent-teacher conferences will begin fifteen minutes after student dismissal.
-When scheduling conferences, the administration shall schedule a ten (10) minute break for the teachers at the midpoint of the three hour block
+When scheduling conferences, the administration shall schedule a ten (10) minute break for the teachers at the midpoint of the three hour block.

-D. For the purpose of duty scheduling, each traveling teacher will be assigned to a home school and will only be assigned to duties at that school.

-- E. There will be no school or professional development scheduled on the Wednesday before Thanksgiving. - F. Flex Time.
+- D. For the purpose of duty scheduling, each traveling teacher will be assigned to a home school and will only be assigned to duties at that school. - E. There will be no school or professional development scheduled on the Wednesday before Thanksgiving. - F. Flex Time.
 With mutual agreement between the principal and teacher, a flexible schedule may be implemented provided said schedule does not result in an inequitable distribution of workload.
 Said schedule can be for no more than one school year unless the principal and the teacher mutually agree to extend it.
 This Flex Time provision shall be in effect for the term of this agreement and shall extinguish on August 31, 2019, unless there is mutual agreement for it to continue. - G. Teachers will be required to attend six (6) hours of building/department meetings each school year.
 These days will be scheduled on the school calendar no later than September 15th of each school year.
 Building/department meetings shall begin at the end of the student day and shall end no later than one-half hour after the regular teacher workday; except that four (4) building/department meetings per year shall end forty-five (45) minutes after the regular teacher workday. - H. Special Education IEP meetings may be scheduled before or after school provided they are held contiguous to the school day.
 Each teacher participant will be provided with two weeks written advance notice of the meeting.
 Although the teacher's attendance is voluntary, each teacher so notified will make a sincere effort to attend.
 The meeting shall not exceed two hours in duration.
-Each teacher will be paid at the rate of \$22.53 per hour.
-If a meeting lasts less than an hour, each teacher will be paid for one hour.
-If the meeting exceeds one hour, each teacher will be paid for two hours. - I. Each building shall establish a Professional Development Committee (PDC) charged with a task of planning meaningful Professional Development with regard to best practices in specified content areas, meeting District expectations, and teacher need, and meeting expectations for teacher collaboration.
+Each teacher will be paid at the rate specified in Appendix B. If a meeting lasts less than an hour, each teacher will be paid for one hour.
+If the meeting exceeds one hour, each teacher will be paid for two hours.